Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @subsection occt_xde_1_2 XDE Organization

-The basis of XDE, called XCAF, is a framework based on @ref occt_user_guides__ocaf "OCAF" (Open CASCADE Technology Application Framework) and is intended to be used with assemblies and with various kinds of attached data (attributes).
+The basis of XDE, called XCAF, is a framework based on [OCAF](#occt_user_guides__ocaf) (Open CASCADE Technology Application Framework) and is intended to be used with assemblies and with various kinds of attached data (attributes).
 Attributes can be Individual attributes for a shape, specifying some characteristics of a shape, or they can be Grouping attributes, specifying that a shape belongs to a given group whose definition is specified apart from the shapes.

 XDE works in an OCAF document with a specific organization defined in a dedicated XCAF module.